fru1tyyyy/Discord-Bot/README.md

 # Discord-Bot
-Music Bot (Killua) build with Python
+Music Bot (Killua) that can play music like an actual music bot and can also send memes, build with Python